 - The Prosecution Project

-The Tinkers team has conducted a useful evaluation of 3 different text transcription tools for use within the Tinker environment.
+The Tinker team has conducted a useful evaluation of three different text transcription tools for use within the Tinker environment.

 How do I get started?